digitalghost-dev/poke-cli/docs/Infrastructure_Guide/index.md

 # 1 // Overview

-This section serves as a knowledge base for the project’s backend infrastructure.
+This section serves as a knowledge base for the project’s backend data infrastructure.
 It was created for a few purposes:

 1. To document how I built everything, so I can easily reference it later.
 2. To help others learn how to build something similar.